Blood Drive | Blood Pressure Screening | Boo at the Zoo | Build-a-Bear | Climb for Courage | Heart Walk | Latern Festival

 On Sunday, November 16th Beth-El nursing students and instructors supported the men and women that have served our country by volunteering in the First-Aid tent for the National Veteran's Day 5k.
 Thank you to all volunteers who came out and braved the cold to support our Veterans.

-This year marked the 2nd year that Beth-El students and faculty have volunteered at the Pikes Peak or Bust Rodeo.
-We were back to this event after making a great impression on the Rodeo Board and Summit Catering Managers last year.
+This year marked the 3rd year that Beth-El students and faculty have volunteered at the Pikes Peak or Bust Rodeo.
+We were invited back to this event after making a great impression on the Rodeo Board and Summit Catering Managers the past 2 years.
 Over 20 Beth-El students worked alongside of Summit Catering in the VIP room to help stock the buffet line, fill beverages, clear plates, and provide excellent customer service.
 During the four nights of the rodeo, not only did volunteers have fun while representing our school, they also made great connections with many important figures in our community.